Gastove/gastove.github.com/source/_drafts/2013-08-11-thoughts_on_this_site_so_far.markdown

 						      	       	  print fizzbuzz
 {:lang="python"}

 Being the sort of doofus I am, I got Octopress working, then trotted out to find an emacs plugin to run it.
 Octopress is a framework that wraps the thorny-but-powerfull Jekyll blogging engine; it figures the emacs package would be [Hyde](https://github.com/nibrahim/Hyde).

-I want to like Hyde.
-I really do.
-It does all these things I want done -- integrating the various `rake` commands into my text editor.
-But man... it just doesn't actually work quite right.
-If I can hack it into Working, I'll post about it here, but for now I'm Octopress-ing via the shell.
+Beyond fussing with some of the `.el`s to update Hyde's new post boilerplate, I've found it to be just as easy to use as most of the rest of this stuff.

 #### In Conclusion